Charles Bridge

 As the only means of crossing the river Vltava until 1841, Charles Bridge was the most important connection between Prague Castle and the city's Old Town and adjacent areas.
 This land connection made Prague important as a trade route between Eastern and Western Europe.
+The bridge is located on the historic coronation route of the Bohemian kings.

 The bridge is 516 m long and nearly 10 m wide.
 Following the example of the Stone Bridge in Regensburg, it was built as a bow bridge with 16 arches shielded by ice guards.
 It is protected by three bridge towers, two on the Lesser Quarter side (including the Malá Strana Bridge Tower) and one on the Old Town side, the Old Town Bridge Tower.
 The bridge is decorated by a continuous alley of 30 statues and statuaries, most of them baroque-style, originally erected around 1700, but now all have been replaced by replicas.

 The bridge is currently undergoing a twenty-year process of structural inspections, restoration, and repairs.
-The process started in late 2019, and is expected to cost 45–60 million CZK (USD 1.9–2.6 million).
+The process started in late 2019, and is expected to cost 45–60 million CZK (US$1.9–2.6 million).